 French exports to South Africa amounted to €1.804 billion in 2015 and South African exports to France to €841 million over the same period.

-With a trade surplus of more than €1 billion for France in 2014 (or the 11th-largest global surplus), South Africa is a key partner with which the bilateral relationship is increasingly close, as shown by the French President’s visit to South Africa in October 2013 and the South African President’s visit to France in October 2015.
-While the French market share is decreasing in terms of trends, it remains significant at 2.2% of the market and France remains South Africa’s fourth-largest European supplier.
+Thus, with a trade surplus of almost €1 billion in France’s favour, South Africa is a key partner.
+While the French market share is decreasing in terms of trends, it remains significant at 2.3% of the market and France remains South Africa’s fourth-largest European supplier.

 The bilateral relationship also profits from the more than 300 French companies established in South Africa, including 29 CAC 40 listed companies, covering almost all industrial and service sectors and fully respecting the rules imposed by local authorities on local content (for example, 65% in the transport sector) and positive discrimination (employment, training).
 In this respect, the companies are actively contributing to the country’s industrialization, allowing South Africa to climb gradually upmarket despite its still strong structural constraints (in particular the weakness of the education system).

 France is thus the 13th-largest foreign investor in South Africa, with a stock just below €1 billion but expected to increase in the medium term in relation, in particular, to the historic contract signed in autumn 2013 by Alstom and the public transport company PRASA, worth €4 billion (with a French share of €400 million), for the supply of 3600 trains by 2025.